DetGrey/cars-machine-learning-project/README.md

 **For your Mandatory Assignment 1 you must do the following**:

 - obtain the cars.csv file from the course materials folder in the course materials repository
-- using the dataset found in the file, complete the tasks below
+- using the dataset found in the file, complete the tasks below:
   - formulate a regression problem
   - formulate a logistic regression problem
   - design and train a model for each of the regression and logistic regression problems
   - fine tune your models
   - answer your problem formulations
   - write a max two page research article (in Latex) with relevant visuals

 **Submit the following to the [code share repository](https://gitlab.com/keaorg/kea-aai-codeshare-2025-2)**:
 - article in PDF